-When you start learning to become mindful of your thoughts you begin to realize that it isn’t the problem that is causing you the stress but rather your own mind because your mind is looking for something to worry about.
+When you start learning to become mindful of your thoughts you begin to realise that it isn’t the problem that is causing you the stress but rather your own mind because your mind is looking for something to worry about.
 It doesn’t really matter what the problem is because your mind will either invent a problem or cause one.
 This is what the mind does.

 If you can see how your mind creates this stress you can start to work to calm your mind.
-Once you have begun to calm your mind, you’ll start to be able to identify harmful stress patterns of behavior.
+Once you have begun to calm your mind, you’ll start to be able to identify harmful stress patterns of behaviour.
 Your daily mindfulness practice becomes your greatest tool in training your mind not to react to your problems and the pressure.

 The difference is that meditation allows you to step back and watch what is going on in your mind.